 - carrying gentle cleansing wipes to freshen up while on the go

-- getting regular exercise, which can help with weight maintenance, stress relief, and mood
+- getting regular exercise can help with weight management, stress relief, and mood changes

 - learning relaxation techniques, such as breathing exercises or mindfulness

-- psychotherapy, which can provide a place to talk about the effects of menopause
+- having psychotherapy, which can provide a place to talk about the effects of menopause

-If a female is experiencing new or unexplained symptoms, they should speak with a doctor.
+If an individual is experiencing new or unexplained symptoms, they should speak with a healthcare professional.
 Other health conditions can cause the symptoms associated with menopause, so it is important to rule these out.

-Females should also consider speaking with a doctor if their menopause symptoms are causing distress or disruption to their life.
-If they are struggling to sleep, finding it difficult to work, or experiencing severe mood changes, there are treatments that can help.
+Individuals should also consider speaking with a healthcare professional if their menopause symptoms are causing distress or disruption to their lives.
+If they are having difficulty sleeping, finding it difficult to work, or experiencing severe mood changes, some treatments may help.

-The 34 symptoms of menopause is a list of common symptoms that many females report.
-Among the most common are hot flashes, mood changes, fatigue, and irregular periods.
-However, everyone experiences menopause differently.
+Among the most common symptoms of menopause are hot flashes, mood changes, fatigue, and irregular periods.
+However, people experience menopause differently.

-It is important that doctors rule out other potential explanations for these symptoms, as menopause is not the only factor that could cause them.
+It is important that healthcare professionals rule out other potential explanations for these symptoms, as menopause is not the only factor that could cause them.